Wolf3s/xbmc4xbox-python/python/Doc/howto/sockets.rst

 following message.
 You'll need to put that aside and hold onto it, until it's needed.

-Prefixing the message with its length (say, as 5 numeric characters) gets more complex, because (believe it or not), you may not get all 5 characters in one ``recv``.
+Prefixing the message with it's length (say, as 5 numeric characters) gets more complex, because (believe it or not), you may not get all 5 characters in one ``recv``.
 In playing around, you'll get away with it; but in high network loads, your code will very quickly break unless you use two ``recv`` loops - the first